2016 Lockhart hot air balloon crash

-On July 30, 2016, sixteen people were killed when the hot air balloon they were riding in struck power lines, crashed and caught fire in the unincorporated community of Maxwell, near Lockhart, Texas, 30 mi south of the state capital Austin.
+On July 30, 2016, 16 people were killed when the hot air balloon they were riding in struck power lines, crashed and caught fire in the unincorporated community of Maxwell, near Lockhart, Texas, 30 mi south of the state capital Austin.
 It is the deadliest ballooning disaster to ever occur in the United States.

 Aircraft

-The aircraft involved was a Kubicek BB85Z hot air balloon, registration N2469L.
+The aircraft involved was a Balóny Kubíček BB85Z hot air balloon, registration N2469L.
 The balloon was operated by the Heart of Texas Balloon Ride company, which served people in the Greater Austin area.

 Accident

+About 1 hour and 50 minutes before the flight's takeoff, the pilot accessed weather observations and forecasts for the planned route that indicated observations of clouds as low as 1,100 feet above ground level.
 The balloon departed from Fentress Airpark at 06:58 local time (11:58 UTC) on Saturday, July 30, 2016.
+The ground crew at takeoff reported watching the balloon fly in and out of a cloud layer until losing sight of it.
+The flight was conducted under the provisions of 14 Code of Federal Regulations Part 91 as a sightseeing passenger flight.
 It was carrying the pilot and fifteen passengers.
-At 07:42, the aircraft struck power lines and crashed into a field near Lockhart, Texas.
+At 07:42, the aircraft struck power lines, caught fire and crashed into a field near Lockhart, Texas.
 All sixteen people on board were killed.
 The emergency services were alerted at 07:44 about a "possible vehicle accident", and arrived at the scene to find the basket of the balloon on fire.

 A witness described hearing two "pops" which were thought to be a gun going off.
 Reports said that the balloon lost contact about half an hour into the scheduled one-hour flight.
 The envelope of the balloon landed about 3/4 mi northeast of the burned-out gondola.
 The flight had covered a distance of about 8 nmi.